garuda-linux/garuda-nix-subsystem/README.md

 ## General information

-The Garuda Nix Subsystem is a Nix flake which allows easy dual boot with Garuda Linux.
-But it also provides a framework for pure NixOS, which provides opiniated defaults and a system which can be fully set up by toggling a few module options.
+The Garuda Nix Subsystem is a Nix flake, which allows easy dual boot with Garuda Linux.
+But it also provides a framework for pure NixOS, which provides opinionated defaults and a system which can be fully set up by toggling a few module options.

 ## Quick links